 A scoop of vegan ice cream or basic sweets like these are more my pace when it comes to dessert these days.
 Low effort = more life for living.
 Also, I think most of you know how I feel about baking/dessert-crafting in general.
-The projects always start out innocent enough, but they usually end in melodramatic swearing and temporary life failure vibes.
+The projects always start out innocent enough, but they don’t always end well haha.

-Sometimes you have to come face-to-face with your strengths AND weaknesses, look them straight in the eye, recognize that you’re ready to change something, and go forward.
-I think all of this just points to the fact that I hate following recipes–even my own!
 I stick with what makes me happy or what challenges me in a positive way.
 I have enough self-awareness to know that spontaneously embarking on a gluten/dairy/sugar/grain/nut-free cake adventure is going to end with rage-snacking on the couch later because I couldn’t get it perfect on the first try.
-Not a quitter, just focused on my strengths.
+Not a quitter, just focused on my strengths! :)

-Versions of this recipe populate the internet like whoa.
+Versions of this superfood brownie bites recipe populate the internet for sure.
 I might be overly confident because this is a recipe that I’ve tweaked over time, but I really do think they’re the best.
 They’re fudge-y like the gooey middles of a proper brownie and totally silky all the way through.
 The chocolate flavour is enhanced by maca, mesquite, and cinnamon, and I dip them in a cacao glaze to really take it all over the edge.
-I do some cute little natural sprinkles too, but you could stop at the pre-glaze step and still have yourself one deliciously lush snack/mini dessert.

 SUPERFOOD BROWNIE BITES RECIPE